Internet-And-Web-Programming/project/README.md

 At the time of commiting changes, you must always use a branch with your own name, In order to handle commits easier.
 You have to connect this repository with your VS code to make things easier to manage Git commands...

-> Incase anyone wants help in connecting repository to your VS code, contact Tanmay or Sudhanshu.
+> Incase anyone wants help in connecting repository to your VS code, contact Tanmay